flokk.

 Tromsø Ice Domes (if visiting in winter)

-Located near the city, Tromsø Ice Domes is a fully constructed hotel and bar made of ice and snow that families can visit during the day without staying overnight, walking through sculpted ice rooms a
+Located near the city, Tromsø Ice Domes is a fully constructed hotel and bar made of ice and snow that families can visit during the day without staying overnight, walking through sculpted ice rooms and frozen art installations.
+Children are reliably amazed by the scale of the construction and the way light filters through the coloured ice walls.

 experiences